cvpe/Pythonista-scripts/README.md

   - For the fun, I've also put some moving emoji's on a road behind the keys.
 Of course, you can very easily remove this code, but I just wanted to show how we can do a lot in this little ui.View (InputAccessoryView) above the keyboard.
+23MAR2019: you can stop/restart the car by tapping it

 **File_Picker.py**
  - file picker usable in a dialog textfield